Chas Dingle: Storylines

 Chas first appeared when she arrives in Emmerdale dressed as a nun for the stag night of her cousin Marlon (Mark Charnock).
 She is hired by her father, Shadrach Dingle (Andy Devine), and ends the evening locked in the back of a van with Ashley Thomas (John Middleton).
 Several months later, she becomes homeless and moves in with the Dingles and gets a job as barmaid at The Woolpack.
 Chas has a son, Aaron Dingle (Danny Miller), with her ex-husband Gordon (Gerard Fletcher), whom she allowed custody.
 Aaron hates his mother, feeling that she had abandoned him.
 Aaron rejects Chas's attempts to make amends for this and after he deliberately tells her about Carl and Delilah's fling, she ceases contact in order for Gordon, Aaron and his new wife, Sandra, to become a proper family.

 Soon enough, Chas makes friends with Carl King (Tom Lister) shortly after he and his family move into Holdgate Farm.
 They share a bond due to the fact that they are both parental failures and begin dating.
 The attraction strengthens into love but Carl's family disapprove and send him away after Paul Marsden (Matthew Booth) dies but he later returns and they get together.
-Chas' relationship with Carl was never stable, and the couple go through numerous break-ups and reconciliations.
+Chas's relationship with Carl was never stable, and the couple go through numerous break-ups and reconciliations.
 Despite Chloe Atkinson's (Amy Nuttall) poison pen letter scheme, Tom and Rosemary's blackmail, Carl's guilt over murdering his father and marriage to Chas's former friend, Lexi Nicholls (Sally Oliver), the relationship survives but finally deteriorates upon Chas discovering Carl was sleeping with Eve Jenson (Suzanne Shaw).
 Heartbroken, she follows her second cousin Charity's (Emma Atkins) advice to persuade him to marry her and falsely claims to be pregnant.
 However, she steals the money meant for the wedding and jilts him at the altar, telling him that he should be grateful that she lied about expecting his child.